Gold River Car Accident and Personal Injury Lawyer

 - Causation: It is necessary to prove that the driver's breach of duty caused the accident.
 For example, if another driver is texting while driving and hits your vehicle, that driver is liable for your injuries.
 However, what if the accident was caused by faulty brakes on your car due to a manufacturer's defect?
 The driver would not be liable because their actions had nothing to do with the accident.
-However, the manufacturer could be held responsible for the accident in this case.
+However, the manufacturer could be held responsible for the accident.

 - Damages: The final element of negligence your Gold River personal injury lawyer must prove is that the accident caused damages and financial loss.
 The damages must be related to the accident.
 For example, if a reckless driver caused an accident, but the injuries were caused by another accident one week earlier, there are no damages.
 The defendant's attorney often says that the injuries a plaintiff (injured person) claims were not caused by their client's lack of care.
 The plaintiff's attorney will counter that argument with proof that the injuries are related to the current incident.

 It is essential to file a claim before the time runs out.
 In California, an injured party has two years to claim damages in most cases.
 If the injury is discovered later, the plaintiff has one year to file.
 This is referred to as the statute of limitations.
 Property damage must be claimed within three years of the accident's date.